 |Additional Courses: Require a grade of C or better|

 Program Educational Objectives

-- Be employed in the healthcare technology management (HTM) profession, and advance their careers by engaging in continuous learning through CBET certification and/or other professional tranining programs and independent study.
+- Engage in continuous learning through CBET certification and/or other professional training programs and independent study.

 - Work both independently and collaboratively in multi-disciplinary teams, communicating effectively with relevant healthcare related professionals.

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 The Biomedical Engineering Technology program is designed to enable students to: